matteoterruzzi/llpp/README.md

 for a particular/unexpected situation where:

 * monitoring was not actually a priority (so I was expected to allocate zero resources to the monitoring itself)
-* the web server technology used by the application didn't easily allow to send lots of asynchronous messages to a monitoring service without affecting the application response time.
+* the web server technology used by the application didn't easily allow to send asynchronous messages to a monitoring service without affecting the application response time.

+## Characteristics

 So here is Lightweight Local Performance Plotter and you can count its features: